cgetzen/cgetzen.github.io/kubernetes/cluster-load-balancing.md

 General Process:

-- Create a service of type NodePort or LoadBalancer, and specify a nodePort in the svc definition.
+- Create a service of type NodePort (or LoadBalancer) and specify a nodePort in the svc definition in each cluster.
-- Create an LB (terraform, console, CF), and ensure nodePort matches targetGroup port
+- Create an LB (terraform, console, CF), and ensure nodePort matches targetGroup port.
+- Attach the clusters ASG to the targetGroup.

 Here's an example